empyriumz/Entanglement-Dynamics/README.md

 The GPU version using [cupy](https://cupy.chainer.org/) is successfully tested on Kaggle platform (with NVidia K80).

-Large-scale distributed SVD using MPI
+Large-scale distributed Kronecker product and SVD using MPI

 # Refs:
 The protocol used in the time evolution is the same as the following papers